xullnn/ls_pull_over_push/210/answers.md

 - function declaration must start with key word `function`
   - `function hi() {}`
-- function expression is a function declaration as a part of a larger expression
+- function expression is a function declaration as part of a larger expression
   - `let a = function b() {}` or `let a = function() {}` or simply `(function hi() {})`
 - arrow function is a way to write anonymous functions, it's often used during method invocations(being passed in as one of the argument)
   - `[1,2,3].forEach(e => console.log(e))`